FredSilva21/CGProject/README.md

 ## Credits

-This project is created by [xnm-sdksdk] and [@FredSilva21].
+This project is created by @xnm-sdksdk and [@FredSilva21].
 Feel free to use, modify, and distribute it according to the project's license.

 Enjoy the atom animation! 🚀